Hunter of Legends Preview

 “What did you say, boy?”

 Hunter ignored him, zipping up his backpack and closing his locker door.
 Tyler shoved him backward, and Hunter slammed into Sam, knocking his friend over.
 Sam fell to the floor, his glasses flying off his face.
-Hunter managed to keep his balance, and looked down at Sam’s glasses.
+Hunter managed to keep his balance, and looked down, seeing Sam’s glasses on the floor.

 They were broken.